plerin/etl_with_weather/README.md

 Upsert data

-1. creat temp table and insert data in origin_table
+1. create temp table and insert data in origin_table
 2. insert into temp_table from collecting data
 3. delete origin_table and insert recent data in temp_table